 I have not yet found a vegan cheese I’m perfectly happy with.
 They are improving but not quite there yet.
 In my opinion, too much vegan cheese on a pizza is…nasty.
 It doesn’t melt right and can have a “funky” taste.
 I sprinkle my vegan cheese lightly and find that’s all I need.

 Put it back in the oven and continue to bake for another 5-7 minutes.
 Enjoy that yummy pizza and feel good about the homemade pizza crust you just made all by yourself!

 What to make with your homemade pizza dough

-You can also top with any veggies you have on hand like I did with my pizza today.
+You can also top it with any veggies you have on hand as I did with my pizza today.
 This pizza is topped with canned artichoke hearts, bell peppers, red onions, tomatoes, and a little shredded vegan cheese.

 - Crispy Kale White Vegan Pizza with Mushrooms by Very Vegan Val